bpmutter/xyz/blog-journey/index.markdown

 While maintaining [Jin Young's Journey](https://jinyoungsjourney.wordpress.com/){:target="_blank"} prior to jinyoung.xyz, it dawned on me that a blog composed of predominantly lengthy (and flashy) entries prevented me from keeping a good habit of recording more regular and candid insights.

-Entries below are my commitment to cherish those smaller, routine experiences and place them at equal value to larger moments that can be found in [longreads](https://jinyoung.xyz/blog-longreads/){:target="_blank"}.
+Entries below are my commitment to cherish those smaller, routine experiences and to place them at equal value to larger moments that can be found in [longreads](https://jinyoung.xyz/blog-longreads/){:target="_blank"}.